What the heck is \(\chi^2\) anyway?

 The ratio of the difference between the quantity

-This means the average in a fixed column in the limit of more data points follows a normal distribution around the population mean \(\mu_i\) and standard deviation which is the standard error of the mean:
+This means the average of a fixed column in the limit of more data points follows a normal distribution around the population mean \(\mu_i\) and variance which is the square of the standard error of the mean:

 Since we’re right at the intersection of pure mathematics where everything is “perfect” and experimental data where nature is unwieldy, I want to caution you to always challenge your beliefs with a relevant quote2 from the French physicist G. Lippmann (Nobel Prize 1908) paraphrased by the prominent mathematician H. Poincaré: